 You can email me by clicking .

 This website was created to help me make sense of my family history and to record it.
-It's also here in the hope that I might make contact with various far-flung and distant branches of my ancestors and their families so we can share information.
+It's also here in the hope that I might make contact with various far-flung and distant branches of my ancestors and their families so we can share information and further the story.

 I got interested in family history when my mother inherited her grandmother's childhood postcard collection - it was full of pictures and names we didn't know, and we decided to research it together.
 Sadly, my mum fell ill and died before we could fulfil that ambition, so a few years afterwards I dusted off the album and started researching it on my own.